 Jemeel Moondoc – alto sax / Idris Ackamoor – alto sax / Bobby Zankel – alto sax / William Parker – bass / Gerald Cleaver – drums

 The Vision Festival is a celebration of boundless improvised art.
 Now in its 24th year, this festival of music, dance, poetry, and visual art is heralded as “one of New York’s most essential art events” (New York Times).
 Legendary and emerging stars representing the free jazz, experimental, and avant-garde communities will perform 30 sets over six nights.

 Founded in 1996, festival presenter Arts For Art (AFA) is a New York City based tax exempt organization dedicated to the promotion and advancement of free jazz — an American indigenous art form in which improvisation is principle.

+The Vision Festival is a co-production between Arts for Art and Roulette.
 The festival is made possible in part thanks to public funds from the New York State Council on the Arts (NYSCA) with the support of Governor Andrew Cuomo and the New York State Legislature.